How do you preserve beets? Making Old Fashioned Pickled beets is one of my favorite ways preserve beets!

 It's funny, but I got off on a tangent on how far we've come eating and my post today is about something probably as old as the hills.
 Pickled beets.
 Even with all the new flavors and tastes open to us, there is still plenty of room for a pantry filled with simple put up foods, like pickled beets.
 I am tickled pink (ha!) to have these jars lined up on my shelves - an easy side dish just waiting to happen.

 As with all my canning recipes, I suggest that you get a comprehensive canning book or use the internet.
 If you are looking for canning inspiration and techniques, I love Punk Domestics and Food in Jars.
-At the end of this post I will link to some of my favorite canning books.
 I found this recipe in The Joy of Pickling: 250 Flavor-Packed Recipes for Vegetables and More from Garden or Market (Revised Edition).
 I modified it a bit in that I used pickling spice instead of the cinnamon, allspice, and cloves that the recipe called for.
-I didn’t want those flavors, I wanted a more standard pickled flavor.
+I didn't want those flavors, I wanted a more standard pickled flavor.

 - 1 cup granulated sugar